Some people are allergic to papaya. This is reportedly worse in Green Papaya. I believe that it is related to latex allergies. I am not sure.

 ——added.

-Papaya, guava and many varieties of mango are mostly eaten green.
+Papaya, guava and many varieties of mango are mostly eaten green in Thai.
 Green papaya is used in gaengs (what we call curries) .
 It is rare to eat cooked papaya in restaurants.
-Like cooked turnip in the US it seems to have the sense of being food for the poor It showed up in a few dishes in the Santi Asoke compound I visit.
+Like cooked turnip in the US it seems to have the sense of being food for the poor.
+It showed up in a few dishes in the Santi Asoke compound I visit.
 They grow almost all the food that they eat.